 The city’s main response to this trend—often an act of desperation—has been to expand building and zoning enforcement.
 In 2019 alone, the Department of Buildings inspectors issued 5,151 violations for illegal apartment conversions, a 10 percent increase over 2018.
 Characterizing the residents of informal units as pests, more than a few outer-borough representatives have made political hay calling for even stricter enforcement, without any concrete plan for where the displaced tenants should go.

 New York City hasn’t entirely ignored the issue.
 The city council adopted a program in early 2019 that would pilot basement legalization exclusively in East New York, with loans on offer to let homeowners bring the units up to code.
 But under the current program’s Rube Goldbergian eligibility standards, there’s little chance that it could ever scale to cover even a tiny fraction of New York City’s hundreds of thousands of informal units.
-In February, Mayor Bill de Blasio floated the idea of massively scaling up the program.
-As of May, funding for the pilot program has been slashed severely, and the broader plan looks dead on arrival.
+In February 2020, Mayor Bill de Blasio floated the idea of massively scaling up the program.
+By May, funding for the pilot program had been slashed severely, and the broader plan looks dead on arrival.

 Both the pilot proposal and the suggested expansion were steps in the right direction.
 But what will it take for the next administration to address New York’s overcrowding crisis more meaningfully?